grycap/cloudvamp/README.md

 #### Creating the IM and the VMM

-The MOG, installed in the OpenNebula front-end node, consists of two parts: an Infrastructure Manager (IM) and a Virtual Machine Manager (VMM), which are concepts from OpenNebula.
+The MOG, installed in the OpenNebula front-end node, consists of two parts: an Information Manager (IM) and a Virtual Machine Manager (VMM), which are concepts from OpenNebula.
 The code has been tested in Ubuntu, with a ONE 4.8 installation from the official OpenNebula repositories.

-Create a folder for the CloudVAMP VMM at ONE's vmm folder (usually `/var/lib/one/remotes/vmm`) and create links to the files in kvm folder:
+Create a folder for the CloudVAMP VMM at ONE's vmm folder (usually `/var/lib/one/remotes/vmm`) and create links to the files in the kvm folder:

   ```
     $ mkdir /var/lib/one/remotes/vmm/cloudvamp